Zilliqa/zq2/docs/api/zilliqa/createtransaction.doc.md

 Now represent `r` and `s` as big-endian 0-padded 32-byte byte arrays, and concatenate them - `r . s` - to form an EC-Schnorr signature for the transaction, encode it in hex with no leading `0x`, and put it in the `signature` field eg. `9fe2d73db6cc4635c54dfdeb6c6965ed14a172ac5ba4dc77f9bdfe230394d62b47c8c5702cb757b460b2fc407090ed2c1d6732855ac891fea46ca3e86ab6ec4a`.

+## Parameter validation

+We validate at least the following on transaction submission:

+ * The `toAddr` must have an ethereum or Zilliqa checksum (see the overview page for a description).
+ * It's not possible to send a transfer transaction to a contract.
+ * Contract creation transactions must have non-empty `code`.
+ * The destination address for a contract transaction must exist and must be a contract.

 # Curl

 With private key `0x2`: